Alabama vs. Tennessee NCAA Football Odds, Plays and Insights | October 23, 2021

 Alabama vs. Tennessee College Football Odds, Plays and Insights

-The No. 4 Alabama Crimson Tide (6-1, 0-0 SEC) are heavy, 25-point favorites at home at Bryant-Denny Stadium against the Tennessee Volunteers (4-3, 0-0 SEC) on Saturday, October 23, 2021.
-Both squads feature dynamic offenses, with the Crimson Tide fourth in points per game, and the Volunteers 11th.
-The over/under is set at 67.
+The No. 4 Alabama Crimson Tide (6-1, 0-0 SEC), who have college football's fourth-ranked scoring offense, square off against the Tennessee Volunteers (4-3, 0-0 SEC) and their 11th-ranked scoring offense on Saturday, October 23, 2021.
+The Crimson Tide are heavy, 25-point favorites.
+The over/under is set at 67 points for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.